riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

 ```
+Here’s a refined and more professional version of your email:

+---

+Subject: Kinesis Data Stream Reattachment Issue Fixed in DynamoDB Restore Solution

+Hi Team,

+I have resolved the issue related to reattaching the Kinesis Data Stream to DynamoDB tables in PPE during the restore process using the DynamoDB-backup-restore solution.

+Lambda Artifact Latest Build Version: 2.0.3

+For further details, please refer to the release notes on the documentation page:
+Release Notes - DynamoDB Restore Solution

+If you encounter any issues or have concerns, please feel free to reach out.

+Thanks,
+Om

+---

+Improvements:

+1. Clear and concise subject line: Summarizes the purpose of the email.

+2. Improved structure: Divided the content into short, clear paragraphs.

+3. Professional tone: Removed informal phrases like "we were facing" and replaced them with clearer alternatives.

+4. Enhanced readability: Used bold headings and a clean link description.

 # 6. Kinesis Data Stream Destinations Update
 KinesisDataStreamDestinations = source_table_config.get("KinesisDataStreamDestinations", [])